 "There's time," Dahl said.
 "We need to deal with this first."

 "Thanks for caring," she said.
 "But I'm not leaving.
-You know, strength in numbers."
+You know, the whole strength in numbers thing."

 "Just returning the favor."

-Lockspur removed several small black rollout tool pouches from side pockets on the rucksack, opened them up, and laid them out according to size on the counter.
-Before beginning, he took out a clean white cloth, removed the tools he needed and wiped them clean.
+Lockspur removed several small black rollout tool pouches from side pockets on the rucksack, spread them out, and laid the tools out according to size on the counter.
+Before beginning, he took out a clean white cloth, and removed each tool he needed and wiped them clean.
 Dahl and Moss watched in disbelief as he laid them out, side by side, as if on display.
 He prized his tools more than any of his possessions.

 "Amigo," Moss called out.
 "Today."

-Lockspur dropped to his knees, holding a giant 18" long standard screwdriver.
+Lockspur dropped to his knees, holding a giant 18" long standard screwdriver like a short sword.
 He jammed the wide tip into a large access panel mounted on the main bridge console base.
 The cover wouldn't budge.
 He leaned on it with all his might.
-It popped free, struck the floor with a loud clang that made them all flinch.
+It flipped free, struck the floor with a loud clang that made them all flinch, and slid into a corner.
 He shrugged.

-Lockspur was already wrist deep in a network of bus cables, looking as if he were kneading an overfilled bowl of multi-colored spaghetti noodles.
-Dahl thought there must have been a thousand, and they all looked the same to her.
+Lockspur was already wrist deep in a network of bus cables, looking as if he were kneading an overfilled bowl of multi-colored spaghetti noodles when the first sign of impending doom showed up.
+A howl of wind blew in through the windscreen.
+Moss and Dahl looked at each other, both thinking the same thing.
+Something is out there.

 Lockspur felt guilty.
 Not for teasing Dahl since they arrived, or being protective.
-Hell, he knew those things would never stop, and he didn't want them to stop.
+Hell, he knew those things would never stop, and he didn't want them to.
 What made Lockspur feel bad was that he had disrespected Dahl.
-And that's why she had tried to prove herself earlier.
+And that's why she had tried to prove herself.
 And that's why she almost died.
 If they survived, he was going to tell her he was sorry.

-Dahl couldn't see his fingers behind the tangles of wire, let alone differentiate between the rainbow of colors cycling through them.
-But it was clear he knew what he was looking for.
-As his fingers moved, she missed the twinges of pain contorting his face.
+Dahl couldn't see his fingers anymore.
+They were elbow deep in the tangles of wire, differentiating between a rainbow of colors.
+It was clear he knew what he was looking for.
+But as his fingers moved, she saw the twinges of pain contorting his face.
 His fingers and hands ached worse by the minute.
-The bump on his forearm had split open and pus trickled down his wrist.
-Dahl hoped they'd live long enough so she could tell him that someday.
+The bump on his forearm had split open and a flow of oozing pus trickled down his wrist.
+Dahl hoped they'd live long enough so she could tell him how glad she was that he came into her life.

 She watched in transfixed amazement as Lockspur came out with the right two leads.
 Damn, he just snatched out the right two.
 Lockspur reached over his head, still looking into the tangle.
 He didn't want her to see his shame.
 So, he made himself busy.
 The searching hand atop the console moved with a mind of its own.
 It felt its way around the well cared for tools like a spider inspecting the silk strands of its sticky web.

 "Why the sudden bravery?"
 Lockspur asked, as if he didn't already know the answer.
 He was terrified Dahl still thought she needed to prove herself to them.
-"You don't need to prove anything to either of us," he said, gesturing at Moss leaning against the hatch.
+"You don't need to prove anything to either of us," he said, gesturing at Moss leaning with his ear against the hatch.

 "Just being a team player."
 Dahl answered, handing Lockspur one of the four wire strippers in a pouch just outside his reach.
 It wasn't the right one.
-But she had made a good guess and tried to help, and that pleased him.
-"After all, you saved me."
+But she had made a good guess, and that pleased him.
+"After all, you guys saved me."

 "And we always will."
 Lockspur said, standing up and rolling out the long black tool kit she had plucked the wire stripper from.
 The tools inside were so delicate, Dahl thought they must have belonged in a surgeon's kit.